 This targeting option has been used by marketers to target people or a group of audiences that have shown interest in specific topics.
 It’s used in Google ads mostly on display advertising campaigns.

-Google determines this set of audiences based on their online behavior such as frequent visits to specific websites and searches history among other related activity.
+Google determines this set of audiences based on their online behavior such as frequent visits to specific websites and search history among other related activities.

 Remarketing audience targeting

 It is vital to understand that, 97% to 99% of the audience that will interact with your ads and visit your website never comes back.
 This is because by nature humans need to be persuaded.

 This is why at the launch of your first ad campaign, you must have a remarketing strategy.
 This will involve collecting data from your audience and retargeting them with Ads.

 here are some of the types of remarketing audiences.